50 Years of Experience!

 Jan Limmen grew up on his father’s farm and worked in Holland’s world-renowned bulb fields.
 He learned about growing vegetables and flowering bulbs (tulips, daffodils, irises, hyacinths, lilies, dahlias, etc.), literally, from the ground up.

 The one-year internship turned into a career-long commitment to the landscaping business.
 When he struck out on his own in 1994, many of the nursery’s customers became his clients.
-He has served some of these same clients for over 30 years, returning to Maryland when called to prune trees, maintain gardens and plant flowers in landscapes he once designed.
+He has served some of these same clients for over 30 years, driving from Maine to Maryland when called to prune trees, maintain gardens and plant flowers in landscapes he once designed.